hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

 * The script asks the user to input the following information:
     * Path to the CSV file.
     * output filename (including the .xlsx extension).
-    * Title for the chart.
+    * Preferred Title for the chart.

 #### 02. Data Reading
 * The script uses the _Pandas_ library to read the data from the specified CSV file.